willothy/crates_cli/README.md

 ### Planned features:
 - `add`, `rm`, and `version` for managing dependencies
 - `feature` and related subcommands for managing features of dependencies
-- `license` retrieve the license of a crate
+- `license` to retrieve the license of a crate

 ### Collaboration: